Cyonanz Kit

 Frequently Asked Questions

-The NDC Packaged Code 65862-899-88 is assigned to a package of 3 pouch in 1 carton / 1 blister pack in 1 pouch (65862-899-28) / 1 kit in 1 blister pack of Cyonanz, a human prescription drug labeled by Aurobindo Pharma Limited.
-The product's dosage form is kit and is administered via form.
+The code 65862-899-88 identifies a specific commercial package of 3 pouch in 1 carton / 1 blister pack in 1 pouch (65862-899-28) / 1 kit in 1 blister pack of Cyonanz, a human prescription drug labeled by Aurobindo Pharma Limited.
+This kit is formulated for use and contains as the active substance.